sidious38/wsserver-bedrock/README.md

 <br>

 <br>
-After you used /wsserver your_(local)ip:1111, you'll need to send /wsserver 0.
+After you used /wsserver your_(local)ip:1111, you'll need to type in /wsserver 0.
 Afterwards you can run the command again.

 -----------------------------------------------------